fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ![browser counter application](../../images/6/1.png)

-Create a new create-react-app-application and install </i>redux</i> with the command
+Create a new Vite application and install </i>redux</i> with the command

 ```bash
 npm install redux